 Fig2.
 The pie chart of results of question 2.

-More than half of the participants were year one students, which is 55 percent.
-Second are from year 3 and year 2, accounting for 29% and 11% respectively.
-And 5% of those who filled in the questionnaire were year 4 students.
+More than half of the participants were year 1 students, which takes 55 percent.
+The second is from year 3 and year 2, accounting for 29% and 11% respectively.
+5% of those who filled in the questionnaire were year 4 students.

 Question3.
 I learn algorithms because of: